-The summer weather is so pleasant that you don’t even realise it is summer!
+The summer weather is so pleasant that you don’t even realize it is summer!
 Tuyserkan (Persian: تويسركان, also Romanized as Tūyserkān, Tooyserkan, Tūīsarkān, and Tūysarkān), Malayer (Persian: ملایر Romanized as Malāyer), Nahavand (Persian: نهاوند, Romanized as Nahāvand / Nehāvend), and Kaboudar Ahang (Persian: کبودراهنگ, also Romanized as Kabūd Rāhang, Kabood Rahang, and Kabūd Rāhang; also known as Kabūtarāhang) are among the cities of Hamadan province that feature unique sights.

 What is the location of Hamadan city?

-A Brief History of Hamadan city
+A Brief History of Hamadan City

 Hamadan city has a history of several thousand years and is one of the oldest cities in Iran.
 Before the arrival of the Aryans in Iran, this city was inhabited by people from the Kassian tribe.